 A full Day Out in Leeds for £20 or Less

 I arrived in Leeds at 10am on a dreary and cold Sunday morning with a coffee cup in hand ready to start my day of exploration.
 Since moving to Leeds, I haven’t had much chance to go out and simply wander around and explore this beautiful city.
 I used to come to Leeds quite a lot when I was at university in Liverpool but student life is much different to the life I lead now, and I didn’t see half of the amazing things that Leeds has to offer.
 Having a day out, whether that be by yourself or with a friend or partner, doesn’t have to break the bank in the slightest and you can definitely see a brand new city on a budget if you need to do so.
 I’ve taken on the challenge myself – to go into Leeds with a crisp twenty and spend the afternoon exploring the city and eating good food.
+Looking for ideas for what to do in Leeds on a smaller budget?
+I’m your gal.

-Things to do in Leeds on a budget
+What to do in Leeds on a budget

 The Royal Armouries Museum, Armouries Drive, Leeds